open-ephys/commutator-controller/README.md

 in commercially distributing this tool.

 ## Software/Firmware License
-This license pertains to documents in the source code in the `firmware` subdirectory.
+This license pertains to source code in the `firmware` subdirectory.

 Open Ephys Commutator Controller Firmware